scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Symmetric cryptography is a simple single shared key (fast encryption of data)
   - Asymmetric cryptography is a shared public/private key pair system
     - Keys work in tandem
-    - one can't derive one key from the other
+    - One can't derive one key from the other

 - Hashing:
   - One way mathematical equation